sascha-andres/jsonedit/README.md

 | `--indent` | `JSON_EDIT_INDENT` | "  " | Indentation level |
 | `--read-only` | `JSON_EDIT_READ_ONLY` | false | Read-only mode |
 | `--log-level` | `JSON_EDIT_LOG_LEVEL` | info | Log level (debug, info, warn, error) |

+When running in debug mode (by setting `--log-level debug`), the application exposes a `/__viz` endpoint that provides visualization and logging of HTTP requests and responses, which is useful for debugging and development.

 ## Building and Releasing